Protect: prevent password phishing

 Password hashing in Yandex.Browser

-Yandex.Browser stores passwords for important websites as hashes.
+Passwords are saved in Yandex.Browser as hashes.
 Since passwords are not stored in clear text, even if hackers steal the password database, they will not get access to your personal information.

 Cryptographic hashing helps transform a password into a unique character sequence that can be easily used for password identification, but it is practically impossible to restore an original password using it.
 For example, the text “hello” after hashing becomes “2cf24dba5fb0a30e26e83b2ac5b9e29e1b161e5c1fa7425e73043362938b9824”.

-Yandex.Browser uses the SCrypt algorithm for hashing.
+Yandex.Browser uses the OSCrypt algorithm for hashing.
 This algorithm generates a hash using not only the central processor, but also multiple read/write operations in the memory.
 Such an approach makes it difficult to crack passwords.
 For example, a hacker will not be able to use video card acceleration for brute force hacking.
-The SCrypt algorithm is used, for example, in LiteCoin crypto currency.
+The OSCrypt algorithm is used, for example, in LiteCoin crypto currency.